Report work when requesting benefit payments

 - If you do not report all hours worked and all earnings, you will be overpaid and must repay benefits you received.

 Your earnings will be verified!
-We will verify your earnings and hours with information reported by your employers.
+We will verify the earnings and hours you report with information reported by your employers.